Coca-Cola names Quincey president, fuelling succession speculation

 Quincey was instrumental in leading the negotiations for the recently proposed merger of Coke's bottlers Coca-Cola Enterprises CCE.N, Coca-Cola Iberian Partners and the German bottling business to form Coca-Cola European Partners Plc.

-The proposed deal, valued at 28 billion euros ($31 billion), will make Coca-Cola European Partners the world's largest independent Coca-Cola bottler based on net revenues.
+The proposed deal, valued at 28 billion euros (20 billion pounds), will make Coca-Cola European Partners the world's largest independent Coca-Cola bottler based on net revenues.

 His team in Europe also helped Coke acquire juice maker Innocent in 2009.